suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

     dsregcmd /status
     ```

 6. In the output under **Device State**, verify that **AzureAdJoined : YES** is displayed.
-This indicates that the device is Azure AD joined.
+This indicates that the device is Entra joined.

 7. In the output under **Tenant Details**, verify that the following three entries exist: